Kyoto Imperial Palace: Takamikura

 The Takamikura (高御座) is the Imperial throne.
 It has been used on the occasion of the enthronement ceremonies commencing in 707 in the reign of Empress Genmei.
 The present throne was modeled on the original design, constructed in 1913, two years before the enthronement of Emperor Taishō.
 The actual throne is a chair in black lacquer, placed under an octagonal canopy resting on a three-tiered dais painted with black lacquer with balustrades of vermilion.
 On both sides of the throne are two little tables, where two of the three Imperial regalia (the sword and the jewel), and the privy seal and state seal would be placed.
 On top of the canopy is a statue of a large phoenix called hō-ō.
 Surrounding the canopy are eight small phoenixes, jewels and mirrors.
 Hanging from the canopy are metal ornaments and curtains.

-The sliding door that hid the Emperor from view is called kenjō no shōji (賢聖障子), and has an image of 32 celestial saints painted upon it, which became one of the primary models for all of Heian period painting.
+The sliding door that hid the Emperor from view is called kenjō no shōji (賢聖障子), and has an image of 32 celestial saints (Ancient Chinese scholars) painted upon it, which became one of the primary models for all of Heian period painting.